 - A complimentary video link of the final sharing emailed to families 2-3 weeks after the performance

 - Convenient locations with camps on the UWS and in mid-town Manhattan

 - An optional extended day program, Afternoon Adventures, from 2:30 - 5:30pm

 - Multiple camp discounts for repeat campers - save up to $180!

 Visit our website at www.tadatheater.com to find out about our Birthday Parties, how we can perform at your public or private event, and more.

 |Want to learn more about this business?
 Send them a direct inquiry.|

 TADA! fall classes meet weekly from Sept.
-22-Dec.
-17, and are team-taught by two professional theater artists, experienced and trained in arts education.
+22 to Dec.
+17, and are team-taught by two professional theater artists who are experienced and trained in arts education.
 Classes culminate with a sharing in the last session.
 In keeping with our philosophy, each class is based on ensemble-building techniques that facilitate an equitable and active learning environment for a range of ages and abilities.
 TADA! works to build self-confidence, and challenges each child to be the very best they can be!
 Visit TADA!
 Youth Theater at tadatheater.com.